superb-dev/wallet-fastapi-dynamodb/README.md

 :warning: It is also better to allow users to create multiple wallets than to work on the large ones.

+:point_right: Partition key is `wallet_id` and `wallet_id+nonce` for transactions

 # API Design

+API server need to be capable to generate unique id.
 Usually, GUID inside URLs is not a good practice, and it is better to use [technics](https://stackoverflow.com/questions/12924226/alternative-to-guid-with-scalablity-in-mind-and-friendly-url) to generate more friendly URLs, but it is not the goal of this document

+:point_right: Use GUID to generate unique wallet id.

 ### Create wallet